jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Just because you've implemented something doesn't mean you understand it._ — Brian Cantwell Smit

+_Any code of your own that you haven't looked at for six or more months might as well have been written by someone else._ — Eagleson's law

 _You see, programmers tend to be arrogant, self-absorbed introverts.
 We didn’t get into this business because we like people._ ― Robert C. Martin

 _Programming is a social activity._ ― Robert C. Martin